Iji: You... y-you promised me a pony... with missiles...

 - In Baldur's Gate II: Throne of Bhaal, Cow Kill is one of the wild surges that the Wild Mage class randomly gets, and as such becomes accessible without needing any cheat (though it's got a pretty low probability of occurring).
 In fact the whole Wild Mage class can be considered a sort of in-universe Silliness Switch: it's a legitimate class, but it's only available to the player and wild surge results range from gender-swapping random characters to summoning squirrels.

 - Neverwinter Nights has a console command entitled "dm_cowsfromhell".
 It summons cows to kill everything in the same area as the player by flying out of a portal from hell and crashing into them in an explosion of Ludicrous Gibs.

 - Ultima VII part two has alternative subtitles for the intro movie that feature an army of muppets.

 - Barkley, Shut Up and Jam: Gaiden allows you to change the dialogue to Al Bhed.
 Completing the game unlocks the option to change names and portraits to Victorian Steampunk.

-- Vampire: The Masquerade - Bloodlines doesn't even need any special modes or codes, when it has the Malkavians.
-Play as one of them for a touch of hillarious madness in everything, from dialog (your character's regular lines are replaced with "crazy" version) to armor designs (the female armors include a stripper's cop costume and a cowgirl) to other special events (like the newscaster on the TV in your apartment talking to you).
+- Vampire: The Masquerade – Bloodlines doesn't need any special modes or code when it has the Malkavians.
+Play as one of them for a touch of hilarious madness in everything, from dialog (your character's regular lines are replaced with "crazy" versions) to armor designs (the female armors include a stripper's cop costume and a cowgirl) to other special events (like your character arguing with a stop sign, or the newscaster on the TV in your apartment talking to you).

 Shoot Em Up